-According to Morrow,7 there is now wide acceptance of the view that most reservoirs are at wettability conditions other than completely water-wet.
+According to Morrow,7 there is now wide acceptance of the view that most reservoirs are at wettability conditions other than waterwet.
 To our knowledge, however, no comprehensive, validated correlation has been published for mixed-wet reservoirs.
 The lack of correlation makes it difficult to properly model displacement processes where imbibition is of importance and data are scarce, e.g., bottom water drive and water-alternate-gas injection.

-In this article, we present a general capillary pressure correlation and an associated hysteresis loop scheme.
+In this paper, we present a general capillary pressure correlation and an associated hysteresis loop scheme.
 We try to demonstrate the applicability of the correlation by fitting data from a series of membrane and centrifuge experiments on fresh cores, and we show that the correlation is well suited to represent measured capillary pressure curves over a wide range of rock types.
-Also, by analyzing well-log data from the same well in a bottomwater driven North Sea sandstone reservoir at several points in time, we are able to model the transition from the initial primary drainage saturation distribution to the later observed imbibition profile.
+Also, analyzing well-log data from the same well in a bottom-water driven North Sea sandstone reservoir at several points in time over five years, we are able to model the transition from the initial primary drainage saturation distribution to the later observed imbibition profile.

-The correlation crosses the zero capillary pressure axis at two points for the imbibition and the secondary drainage branches.
-These points, together with the residual saturations, define the Amott-Harvey wettability index.7 Thus, variations in wettability, e.g., with height, could be incorporated into the correlation.
+The correlation crosses the zero capillary pressure axis at two points, for the imbibition and the secondary drainage branches.
+These points, together with the residual saturations, define the Amott-Harvey wettability index.7 Thus, variations in wettability, e.g., with height, could be incorporated in the correlation.

-We adopt the terminology of Morrow7 to characterize the capillary pressure curve, Fig. 1: "drainage" denotes a fluid flow process where the water saturation is decreasing, even for an oilwet porous medium; "imbibition" denotes a process where the oil saturation is decreasing; "spontaneous" imbibition occurs for positive capillary pressure, "forced" imbibition for negative capillary pressure; "spontaneous" (secondary) drainage occurs for negative capillary pressure, and "forced" (secondary) drainage for positive capillary pressure; "primary" drainage denotes the initial drainage process starting from $S_w = 1.0$; and, for completeness, "primary" imbibition denotes a imbibition process starting from $S_o = 1$.
+We adopt the terminology of Morrow7 to characterize the

+capillary pressure curve, Fig. 1: 'drainage' denotes a fluid flow process where the water saturation is decreasing, even for an oilwet porous medium; 'imbibition' denotes a process where the oil saturation is decreasing; 'spontaneous' imbibition occurs for positive capillary pressure, 'forced' imbibition for negative capillary pressure; 'spontaneous' (secondary) drainage occurs for negative capillary pressure, and 'forced' (secondary) drainage for positive capillary pressure; 'primary' drainage denotes the initial drainage process starting from $S_w =$ 1.0; and, for completeness, 'primary' imbibition denotes a imbibition process starting from $S_o = 1$.